drewLo/drewlo.github.io/_posts/2018-05-16-setting-up-github-pages.md

 Removing either of the CNAME or redirects caused problems, but I was able to find the local minima of stuff that needed to be configured, after a few (5!) hours.

 Most of the time-cost was due to my own inexperience and not knowing which steps to take.
-I was able to get the aliasing done probably 3 hours in, but I kept working because https wasn't turning on.
+I was able to get the aliasing done probably 3 hours in, but I kept working because https wasn't activating.
 It still isn't working, I assume I need to wait for my previous cert to expire.
 I'm thankful that I was able to get more familair with the process, since it could pay off for me in the future (with other pages).